alexmuraru27/AmblyoBye/readme.md

 ## 👁️ Personal Experience

-As the developer of AmblyoBye, I also suffer from amblyopia.
+As the developer of AmblyoBye(i am a merely software developer), I also suffer from amblyopia.
 At the age of 27, my vision in the amblyopic eye was as low as 0.05 visual acuity (VA).
 Through a year of intermittent patching(2hr of patching the `BAD` eye, as suggested per `DOI: 10.1113/JP270950`) combined with regular use of AmblyoBye, I was able to improve my vision to 0.3-0.4 VA — a meaningful and motivating personal achievement that drives this project's continued development.
 This experience has shown me firsthand that visual improvement is still possible well into adulthood with the right tools and persistence.

 ---